Planar Ising magnetization field I. Uniqueness of the critical scaling limit: First proof of the scaling limit of Phia using area measures on FK clusters

 The event $\A_1^-$ is defined in the obvious related manner.
 We may also define the one-arm event $\A_1$ on the ``uncolored'' space $\HH$.
-We will need the following extension of Lemma 2.4 in \cite{\GPSa} whose proof applies easily to our present case, assuming the 5-arm and the bound on the 6-arm exponent for FK percolation obtained in \cite{\DuminilSixArm}, Theorem 5.8 and Corollary 5.9.
+We will need the following extension of Lemma 2.4 in \cite{arXiv1008.1378} whose proof applies easily to our present case.
+The proof is analogous to that of Lemma 2.4 in \cite{arXiv1008.1378}, with the difference that Theorem 5.8 and Corollary 5.9 of \cite{\DuminilSixArm} replace the corresponding results for Bernoulli percolation used in \cite{arXiv1008.1378}.

-\begin{lemma}[see Lemma 2.4 in \cite{\GPSa}] Let $A$ be a piecewise smooth annulus in $[0,1]^2$.
-Then,
+\begin{lemma}[(See Lemma 2.4 in \cite{arXiv1008.1378})] Let $A$ be a piecewise smooth annulus in $[0,1]^2$.
+Then

-as the mesh size $a\to 0$.
-Furthermore, in any coupling of the measures $\P_a$ and $\P_\infty$ on the space $(\HH\times \HH, \T \otimes \T)$, in which $\bar \omega_a \to \bar \omega_\infty$ a.s. we have that $\1_{\A_1^\pm}(\bar \omega_a) \to \1_{\A_1^\pm}(\bar \omega_\infty)$ almost surely. \end{lemma}
+as the mesh size $a\to0$.
+Furthermore, in any coupling of the measures $\P_a$ and $\P_\infty$ on the space $(\HH\times\HH, \T\otimes\T)$, in which $\bar\omega_a \to \bar\omega_\infty$ a.s. we have that $\1_{\A_1^\pm}(\bar\omega_a) \to \1_{\A_1^\pm}(\bar\omega_\infty)$ almost surely. \end{lemma}